 Today, Powers of Attorney are more often used as a precautionary step by sensible adults rather than as a stop-gap measure for an overseas trip.
 Professional groups such as accountants and financial planners, along with lawyers, all strongly recommend that their clients of all ages and walks of life, make a Power of Attorney so their assets are not locked up if a person loses the legal capacity to sign documents and their loved ones are put through avoidable stress.

-If you or someone you know wants to know more, don’t leave it to late, please contact us on (08) 9380 9288 or email firstname.lastname@example.org.
+If you or someone you know wants to know more, don’t leave it too late, please contact us.

 This article was originally published on 9 April 2017 and was significantly revised and updated on 10 April 2019